MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Microsoft.Graph.Beta.Files.md

 Delete navigation property drives for groups

 ### [Remove-MgBetaGroupDriveItem](Remove-MgBetaGroupDriveItem.md)
-Delete a DriveItem by using its ID or path.Note that deleting items using this method will move the items to the recycle bin instead of permanently deleting the item.
+Delete a DriveItem by using its ID or path.\nNote that deleting items using this method will move the items to the recycle bin instead of permanently deleting the item.

 ### [Remove-MgBetaGroupDriveItemAnalytic](Remove-MgBetaGroupDriveItemAnalytic.md)
 Delete navigation property analytics for groups